eggermann/semantic-stream/README.md

 # Word Stream Library

-This library provides a set of stream classes for generating text from various sources, including Wikipedia, news articles, and YouTube comments.
+This library provides a set of stream classes for generating text from various sources, including Wikipedia and news articles.

 ## Installation